top of page

 InSAR combines radar images taken by satellites at different times to detect and measure changes in the Earth's surface.
 By analysing the phase differences between radar signals, scientists and engineers can identify ground movements over time.

-How Does InSAR Analysis Work?
+How Does InSAR Data Analysis Work?

 1. Data Collection: